Research Talent Attraction Initiative - MSCA-PF

 The Pablo de Olavide University (UPO) in Seville is offering positions for postdoctoral researchers interested in implementing a 2-3 year project based in Spain within the Marie Skłodowska-Curie postdoctoral fellowships programme (MSCA-PF), which is part of Pillar I of the European R&I Framework Programme, Horizon Europe (HE).

 Specifically, UPO is inviting potential candidates to participate in the Research Talent Attraction Initiative.
-This initiative aims to enhance the success chances of their MSCA-PF applications, whether for European or Global Fellowships, by providing support during the proposal writing phase.
+This Initiative aims to enhance the success chances of their MSCA-PF applications, whether for European or Global Fellowships, by providing support during the proposal writing phase.

+The Initiative is divided into three phases that align with the main parts of the proposal, Part B1 and Part B2 (see below).
 All top candidates, with the approval of a Supervisor at UPO, will have the opportunity to express their intention to participate.

 WHO CAN APPLY FOR THIS INITIATIVE?

-5. NATIONALITY of the candidate:
+• NATIONALITY of the candidate:

 • For MSCA-PF-European: Postdoctoral researchers from any nationality can apply.